ballerina-platform/ballerina-release/release-notes/swan-lake-beta4-release-note.md

 }
 ```

-##### Unused configurable value warnings are now thrown as errors
+##### Throw Unused Configurable Value Warnings as Errors

 When there is a configuration value provided in the `Config.toml` file or a command line argument that does not match
 with the existing configurable variables, it will fail at runtime with an error instead of a warning.

-For example, if we have the following in `main.bal`,
+For example, if you have the following in the `main.bal` file,

 ```ballerina
 configurable int a = ?;